Language

 Calculate amounts of reactants and products in chemical reactions with automatic equation balancing, limiting reagent detection, and unit conversions.

-Stoichiometry Calculator is an interactive tool that helps you calculate the amounts of reactants and products in chemical reactions.
-Enter a chemical equation, balance it automatically, then input known quantities to find the amounts of every substance in grams, moles, liters (at STP), and particles.
+The Stoichiometry Calculator works out the amounts of every reactant and product in a chemical reaction.
+Type a chemical equation, balance it automatically, then enter any known amount to find the rest in grams, moles, liters at STP, and particles.
+It is built for chemistry students, teachers, and anyone solving reaction-quantity problems.

 Limiting Reagent Detection